-OK, so while there may or may not be someone currently bearing a Bachelor tattoo on their ass (holler @ me if that you), tattoos related to pop culture have skyrocketed amid the 21st century's warm embrace of both tattoo and nerd culture.
+OK, so while there may or may not be someone currently bearing a Bachelor tattoo on his or her ass (holler at me if that's you), tattoos related to pop culture have skyrocketed amid the 21st century's warm embrace of both tattoo and nerd culture.

 Just a decade ago, getting a simple tattoo on your neck or hand was something many scoffed at.
 Today, you'll see a tattoo of a psychedelic cat caressing Drake's decapitated head and barely bat an eye.